 Dr. Fruchtman elaborates on this theory: “The seventh/eighth century English monk Bede says that the word comes from an Anglo-Saxon goddess, Eostre, whose feast-day in the spring coincided with the day of the Christian Paschal celebration.
 But no other source mentions Eostre, and it’s entirely possible that Bede made her up.
 But Bede makes no mention of rabbits or eggs being associated with her.”

 Although the true origins of the Easter Bunny may never be fully known or agreed upon, the Easter Bunny and its sidekick, the Easter egg, continue to be much loved traditions of the Easter holiday.
 (Find out why eggs are connected with Easter.)
 “Even if your typical Easter sermon won’t include anything about rabbits, eggs, or fertility, that’s not to say that the Easter Bunny and Easter eggs are not religious traditions,” says Dr. Fruchtman.
 “Religion is about far more than doctrine, texts, belief, and sacred buildings; it’s about practices, community, memory, family, home, and traditions that have meaning to you.”
+If you’re looking for more fun traditions to incorporate into your Easter celebration, try these fun Easter egg games.

 It’ll be hard to find someone who will argue that finding a chocolate bunny in your Easter basket doesn’t put a spring (or hop) in your step whether you believe in the Easter Bunny or not.
+Next, learn the stories behind some other popular Easter traditions.